Aariyan007/ARC-REMOTE-DA/README.md

 ## ⚡ Overview

 **FRIEND** is a fully local, voice-controlled personal AI assistant built for developers who refuse to settle for Siri.
-Powered by **Gemini 1.5 Flash** as the brain and **OpenAI Whisper** for speech recognition, it understands natural commands, controls your Mac, searches the web, manages memory, and learns your habits over time.
+Powered by **Gemini 3.5 preview** as the brain and **OpenAI Whisper** for speech recognition, it understands natural commands, controls your Mac, searches the web, manages memory, and learns your habits over time.

 This isn't a toy.
 It's a system replacement.